wacncontent/CustomizeTool/removeCommentOutput2/articles/sql-database/sql-database-elastic-jobs-getting-started.md

 	At this point, we will create a custom database collection that reflects all the databases in the shard map.
 This will allow us to create and execute a job that add a new table across shards.

-Now here we would usually create a shard map target, using the **New-AzureSqlJobTarget** cmdlet.
+Here we would usually create a shard map target, using the **New-AzureSqlJobTarget** cmdlet.
 The shard map manager database must be set as a database target and then the specific shard map is specified as a target.
 Instead, we are going to enumerate all the databases in the server and add the databases to the new custom collection with the exception of master database.

 ##Creates a custom collection and adds all databases in the server to the custom collection target with the exception of master.